huseinzol05/herpetologist/README.md

 and list goes on, but this simple decorator `check_type` can helps you, any depth of nested and positions.

-I know, who is going to pass that kind of parameter?
+But, who is going to pass that kind of variables in function parameters?

 ## Installing from the PyPI